CanningRoad/canningroad.github.io/_services/familyservice.md

  * Singing a few songs and hymns
  * Listening to a sermon from the Bible
  * Breaking bread together (like Jesus did in the last supper - see below)
- * Finish with another song and a prayer to God
+ * Finish with another song and a prayer

 ## When can I come?